Liquorland AU Product & Store Scraper avatar

 • item supports URL-driven fallback recovery and can optionally enrich products with Bazaarvoice review stats and a small recent-review sample.

-• locations and suburbs map to the public suburb search endpoint and are aliases of the same capability.
+• locations and suburbs map to the public suburb search endpoint and return place suggestions, not verified Liquorland branch records.

 • If nearby_stores cannot bootstrap those credentials, the actor returns a structured unsupported payload with a hint instead of a raw failure.